 The goal has been to create a high income property in the middle of the undiscovered and pristine Catlins Coastal Conservation Park.
 In 2001, the vendors purchased an 850 acre mixed sheep & beef farm to provide a strategic Catlins foothold and to take advantage of what they saw as a future business opportunity to reap a benefit from explosive tourism growth that was expected in the Catlins when the final portion of the Southern Scenic Route was tar sealed.

-Over the past six years, the vendors have transformed this property into a tourism hub that provides a lifestyle, a personal retreat, an excellent income and a legacy to pass on to future generations.
+The vendors have transformed this property into a tourism hub that provides a lifestyle, a personal retreat, an excellent income and a legacy to pass on to future generations.
 With solid marketing growth and earnings, this property is now mature.
 It is time for the next operators to capitalize on this vision and take the venture to the next significant income level.

 Paul and Lynn Bridson, the owners wanted to preserve the special character and feel of the space, close to the cities of Dunedin, Stewart Island and Invercargill on the now popular Southern Scenic Route.
 It falls conveniently in the link between tourism hubs of Queenstown and Dunedin, via Invercargill, Stewart Island, Fjordland and Te Anau.
 The “Central Otago rail trail” bike path also provides a number of visitors.